Conformity

-Changing one's behaviors to match the responses of others, which is conformity, can be conscious or not.
+Changing one's behavior to match others' responses, which is conformity, can be conscious or unconscious.
 People have an intrinsic tendency to unconsciously imitate other's behaviors such as gesture, language, talking speed, and other actions of the people they interact with.
 There are two other main reasons for conformity: informational influence and normative influence.
 People display conformity in response to informational influence when they believe the group is better informed, or in response to normative influence when they are afraid of rejection.
 When the advocated norm could be correct, the informational influence is more important than the normative influence, while otherwise the normative influence dominates.

 People often conform from a desire for security within a group, also known as normative influence—typically a group of a similar age, culture, religion or educational status.
-This is often referred to as groupthink: a pattern of thought characterized by self-deception, forced manufacture of consent, and conformity to group values and ethics, which ignores realistic appraisal of other courses of action.
+This is often referred to as groupthink: a pattern of thought characterized by self-deception, the forced manufacture of consent, and conformity to group values and ethics, which ignore a realistic appraisal of other courses of action.
 Unwillingness to conform carries the risk of social rejection.
-Conformity is often associated in media with adolescence and youth culture, but strongly affects humans of all ages.
+Conformity is often associated in the media with adolescence and youth culture, but it strongly affects people of all ages.
+The concept of conformity can also be understood in relation to obedience, as demonstrated by Stanley Milgram's obedience study.
+While Milgram's participants were instructed to obey an authority figure, many did so not only out of obedience, but also due to the pressure to align with perceived social expectations in the experimental setting.
+This blurring of obedience and conformity illustrates how people may follow authority while simultaneously seeking acceptance or avoiding conflict, especially when placed in unfamiliar or high-pressure environments.
+From a psychological standpoint, both phenomena show how situational factors can heavily influence behavior.